jeongdahye3427/GaitMix/README.md

 # GaitMix
 The PyTorch implementation of our IJCAI 2024 paper "GaitMix: Integrating Multi-View GEI and 3D Pose for Human Attribute Recognition"

 We introduce GaitMix, a human attribute recognition model integrating multi-view GEI and 3D pose.
-Illustrated in the below Figure, our model has four architectural components: a GEI encoder, a 3D pose encoder, a dual-level fusion module, and an estimation module.
+Illustrated in the figure below, our model has four architectural components: a GEI encoder, a 3D pose encoder, a dual-level fusion module, and an estimation module.

 <img src="./img/model.jpg" width="800" height="400"/>

 ## Updates
-[Updated on 03/12/2023] Revised the overall code & read me file.
+- [Updated on 05/29/2024] Revised the overall code & read me file.
-[Updated on 03/12/2024] Released a code for GaitMix.
+- [Updated on 03/12/2024] Released a code for GaitMix.

 ## Example Results
 Some human attribute recognition results on the OUMVLP dataset.
 The left value indicates ground age and the right value is estimated age.